Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits

-The central proposition of this work is that the extent to which a network will permit either energetic or kinetic discrimination can be quantified with a single parameter, which we call Orthogonality.
-We show that this parameter captures whether a network is processive, having a dominant, slow, path, or distributive, with many independent paths, explaining why orthogonality permits these two types of discrimination in opposing limits.
-Orthogonality is a function of both the network topology and of the rate constants of a system, however we focus on two-classes of fixed topologies in this work.
-This is in spirit of previous work that sought to study how systems can exist in different non-equilibrium regimes without changing the ``hard-wiring'' of the system.
-We extend on this idea by demonstrating that while orthogonality is in general a function of all of the rate constants in the system, in some instances, it is extremely sensitive to modulating a single set of rates that correspond biologically to changing the chemical potential of a single reaction.
-Thus, we demonstrate a principled way to design systems that can switch from one product forming regime to another without changing the ``hard-wiring'' of the system, and without extensive ``fine-tuning'' of chemical potentials throughout the system, but rather by modulating a single chemical drive.
+In this work we introduce a measure that quantifies the degree of distributivity versus processivity in a network.
+This measure is a global property of the network that depends on both network topology and the reaction rates between states.
+We show that distributivity is required for out of equilibrium networks to discriminate based on activation energy differences, and that processivity is required to discriminate based on binding energy differences.
+We call this measure orthogonality because it precisely quantifies the degree to which the columns of the graph Laplacian are mutually orthogonal to one another.
+We use this measure to solve an outstanding question about the non-monotonic behavior of the discrimination ratio in response to increasing dissipation in a classic proofreading scheme.
+In spirit of previous work \cite{Ehrenberg1980,Murugan2012,Murugan2014} that sought to study how systems can exist in different non-equilibrium regimes without changing the network topology, we explore discrimination in two classes of fixed topologies, the so-called ``butterfly'' \cite{Wong2018-ys} and ``ladder'' \cite{Murugan2012} graphs.
+We show how the rate constants of these discrimination schemes can be tuned to put the network into either processive or distributive regimes, and thus be utilized for energetic or kinetic discrimination respectively.
+Finally we show that we can design networks in which orthogonality is extremely sensitive to changes in a single reaction potential and demonstrate a principled way to design systems that can switch from one product forming regime to another without changing the ``hard-wiring'' of the system, and without extensive ``fine-tuning'' of chemical potentials throughout the system, but rather by modulating a single chemical drive.

 The ability of a chemical system to change its product space simply by changing the availability of a chemical driving force, such as ATP, provides interesting ways in which biological systems might respond to environmental conditions.
-Living systems spend a large proportion of their energy on maintaining osmolarity and membrane potentials through the actions of ATP-driven pumps.
-The idea that modulation of ATP availability could drive a chemical reaction network from one product space to another raises interesting possibilities for mechanisms of either improvisation or of contingency in response to adversity.
+Living systems spend a large proportion of their energy on maintaining osmolarity and membrane potentials through the actions of ATP-driven pumps \cite{Albe_2002_book}.
+The idea that modulation of ATP availability could drive a chemical reaction network from one product space to another raises interesting possibilities for mechanisms of either improvisation or contingency in response to adversity.